nitish-k00/Invoice-Management-System/README.md

 # Full-Stack Invoice Management System

 This project implements a full-stack invoice management system with MERN REST Framework for the backend and React for the frontend.
 The system allows creating, managing, and deleting invoices with multiple line items through a single API endpoint.
-It includes essential features such as pagination, search, and form validation.
+It includes essential features such as pagination, search, and form validation and it was developed for Neurodynamis Assessment.

 - [Features](#features)
 - [Demo](#demo)